Harvard Dental Museum: Waldo E. Boardman

 Although Waldo E. Boardman (1851 - 1922) was the third curator for the Harvard Dental Museum, he is perceived as the father of the museum.
 On June 18, 1891, Mr. Boardman was voted to be the third curator of the Harvard Dental Museum and would hold the position for the next thirty years.
 Mr. Boardman worked in the shoe business, patent solicitor, and newspaper solicitor before taking an interest in dentistry.
 He graduated from Harvard’s Dental School in 1886 and became an instructor in operative dentistry three years later.
 During his time as a curator he expanded numerous collections but did report a lack of adequate space and money to fully grow the museum to its potential.
 On August 14, 1922, Dr. Boardman’s time as a curator ceased when he died while traveling back home to Boston after attending a meeting for the American Dental Association in Los Angeles.

 Adelbert Fernald

-Adelbert Fernald would be the fourth curator of the Harvard Dental Museum.
-Mr. Fernald had the opportunity to work under Dr. Boardman and assist him in the library and with different specimens.
-Mr. Fernald took a special interest in preserving items relating to the Dental School.
-In addition to expanding collections, Mr. Fernald updated catalogs and proposed the idea that the museum loan out different specimens to instructors for their lectures.
-Just like his predecessor, Mr. Fernald also faced the problem of a lack of space, exhibition cases, and money which limited how he could expand and add to the collections.
-Many specimens that the museum collected had to be put in storage due to the deficiency of space.
-On February 9, 1925, he wrote the dean Mr. Miner and made him aware of the limitations that he was under in addition to asking him for eight hundred dollars to one thousand dollars each year so that he would have the opportunity to buy new equipment.
-At the age of 64 years old, Mr. Fernald retired.
+Adelbert Fernald was the fourth curator of the Harvard Dental Museum.
+Fernald worked under Boardman and assisted him in the library and with specimens.
+He took a special interest in preserving items related to the Dental School.
+In addition to expanding the collections, he updated the catalogs and proposed that the museum loan out specimens to instructors for their lectures.
+Like his predecessor, Fernald also faced the problem of a shortage of space, exhibition cases, and money.
+Many specimens collected by the museum were put into storage because of the lack of space.
+On February 9, 1925, Fernald he wrote the dean, Mr. Miner, asking for $800 to $1000 each year to buy new equipment.
+He retired at the age of 64.